CryptoMistro/hello-world/README.md

 so it disappears in a vapor.
 And then have the fucking gall to hate on us for being the new money makers?
 The digitization of cash, will cause their house of cards to crash.
 Up in smoke in a flash...
-Ima keep increasing this mining ops rate of hash.
+Ima keep increasing this mining op's rate of hash.

 Bye